 CLOTHESPINS – are used to pick pockets.
 If you attach a clothespin to someone’s pouch, you have stolen something from it.
 You can ask them, out of character, to hand you something from their pouch.
 If you want to be really sneaky, you can also ask somebody else to do that on your behalf.

 THE SIGN OF POWER – if somebody makes the “the horns”, also known as the heavy metal sign, they are using a magical effect.
 For example, someone makes the sign of power and says “Cower before me, you sniveling fool”, a magical compulsion makes you fall to your knees and snivel, whatever that means.
 If a wizard uses the Sign of Power to “turn you into a sheep”, and doesn’t provide some kind of sheep mask, it’s up to you how to interpret this.
 Maybe instead of a literal sheep, you become sheepish in some other way.
-Like maybe you just follow people around.
+Maybe you just follow people around.
 Try to roleplay an outcome that makes a fun scene and (yes, and…) builds on the mage’s offer.
 All spells should last for as long as will make it a good scene, but a minimum of 10 seconds is polite.
 The victim of the spell could decide it would be fun for the spell to last until dispelled, and then have to play out a scene or two relating to that.

 A spellcasting example: Dunceton thinks that magic isn’t real, it’s all just misdirection and sleight-of-hand.
 He makes the mistake of saying this to Archwizard Cronut, who punishes Dunceton with a curse.